Eustace & Hitomi, Chapter 1. The Thing Upon the Tape and Love's First Glance

 And then he stopped, for in the ground near the Cyclops he saw foot prints.
 Muddy ones drying in the morning sun.
 A leftover from a weekend storm.
 [2]

-Glancing up towards the Inn, and spotting security cameras of some quality - he would have been loathed to admit that the cameras far outshone the quality that Ralph Harley might have carried in those days - Delmont decided the mystery had only just begun.
+Glancing up towards the Inn, and spotting security cameras of some quality despite their age—he would have been loathed to admit that the cameras far outshone the quality that Ralph Harley might have carried, but at least Harley's were made in the past decade—Delmont decided the mystery had only just begun.
 He walked up to the Inn and went aside to seek access to the security tapes.
+Enter into our tale: Gunther Strange.

 Gunther Strange, despite his name, was one of the most no-nonsense men in Maindenstead.
-In fact, the strangest thing about him was that he was one year younger than his own (half-)nephew: Martin Reed, the current owner of Ramber's Inn.
-The story has a certain gothic quality to it, as well as being later tied to the mystery surrounding that singular week in May 1995, so it might be germane to go into greater detail.
+In fact, the strangest thing about him was that he was one year younger than his own (half-)nephew: Martin Reed, the current owner of Rambler's Inn.
+The story has a certain gothic quality to it, as well as being later tied to the mystery surrounding that singular summer of 1996, so it might be germane to go into greater detail.

 In the years after the American Civil War, a particular "carpetbagger" named Darius Reed came to Southern Alabama to profit off of the Reconstruction.
 His ventures to try and take over fishing near Bayou La Batre failed as did he his quite literal carpet business in Mobile.
 He thought bought property in the are that would one day be called Maidenstead (as a town it was incorporated in 1880, partially through Reed's dime) and he built The Reed Inn and Tavern from a strange mashup of Victorian-era estate and Antebellum plantation.
 It did poorly.
 Locals did not take well to a carpetbagger coming down and naming a fancy hotel after himself.
 So Reed "sold it" to a local family, the Wellons, who renamed it The Rambler's Inn and managed to market both as a upstanding place and a place of wild partying at the same time.